Your organisation can make a big difference when it comes to healthy eating!

 Train food service providers and staff

-The Healthy Eating Advisory Service offers free online training modules and face to face training sessions to help retail food outlets and caterers learn about providing healthy foods and drinks.
+The Healthy Eating Advisory Service offers free online training to help retail food outlets and caterers learn about providing healthy foods and drinks.
 It is a good idea to encourage any outlets or caterers that you work with to undertake this training.
 The sessions discuss:

 - the Healthy Choices guidelines